kiba/Writings/atg/chp3_very_much_alive.md

 ***
 **September 17, 1998**

 There was a lot of poking and prodding by the medical staff.
 Then Cromwell endured a full twenty-four hour quarantine.
 Debriefing was done remotely, via the intercom, but that didn't last long.
 Thankfully, there were entertainment options to keep the boredom at bay.
-At time he would watch television, or read books.
+At time he would watch television, or read books, though frequently, he would just contemplate his experience, writing in a journal.

 Finally, he was let go.